23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Sip ginger tea

 Some preliminary studies have suggested that ginger has anti-inflammatory properties.
 It seems to work by curbing pain-causing chemicals that are part of the body’s inflammatory response—without the side effects common in medications.
 Use powdered, raw, or lightly cooked fresh ginger liberally on food.
 Make your own ginger tea by simmering slices of ginger for 15 minutes in a few cups of boiling water, or buy ginger tea bags at the supermarket.
+Be sure to avoid these foods that cause inflammation.

 Eat inflammation-fighting foods